AlexVesely/AV-Boulder-Dash/README.md

 For specifically this repository, I focused on organizing and improving the project beyond the group’s original submission.
 I:

-- Restructured the project for a cleaner, more extendable layout.
+- Restructured the project for a cleaner, more extendable layout (too messy I couldn't fork the group repository to tidy it).
 - Refactored large classes and methods to improve readability and maintainability.
 - Fixed small bugs that remained in the group’s final version.